 A close-up image of Vanillekipferl (vanilla crescent cookies) on a round cooling rack.

-This year it went on for 3 consecutive days because I had to test some recipes again before putting them on my blog.
+This year, it went on for three consecutive days because I had to test some recipes again before putting them on my blog.
 Guido loves being a recipe tester – especially if it’s sweet stuff!
 I had to take photos as well, which always takes me ages.
-At this time of year, there aren’t many hours of daylight, and sunny days are few and far between which doesn’t help when you’re trying to take photos in natural light.
+At this time of year, there aren’t many hours of daylight, and sunny days are few and far between, which doesn’t help when you’re trying to take photos in natural light.

 Vegan Vanillekipferl (vanilla crescent cookies) on a sheet of baking paper in a wooden box.